mispellingworlds/mispellingworlds.github.io/_posts/2023-04-03-erasmus-porto.md

 <div style="display:flex; justify-content:center; padding-bottom: 20px;">
     <img src="/assets/images/porto/9.jpg" class="imgBorder" style="margin:auto; max-width:100%" alt="feup">
 </div>
 FEUP is where I studied at and it's where all the classes and labs happened.
-Best moment was making a project in Haskell - a game about two octopuses fighting eachother for space - and, during the presentation to the professor, continuosly mistaking "tentacles" for "testicles".
+Best moment was making a project in Haskell - a game about two octopuses fighting eachother for space - and, during the presentation to the professor, continuosly mistaking the word "tentacles" for "testicles".
 <br>
 <br>
 <br>